dobkeratops/compiler/README.md

 example source..
 https://github.com/dobkeratops/compiler/blob/master/example.rs

-Quite early days.

 #### Long Term Goals / project pillars, Prioritized :-

  * 1 a systems language, 'for games'. no GC,zero overhead principle.
  * 2 significant C/C++ subset resyntaxed, intended for nondestructive transpiling both ways
  * 3 open-world polymorphism (starting with UFCS)
- * 4 add Rust+Functional Language inspired features
+ * 4 Add features inspired by Rust, keep syntax close
  * 5 dedicated features for parallelism, shader+GPGPU programming ?
- * 6 Aim to compile a subset of Rust,
+ * 6 Aim to actually compile a subset of Rust,
    * unless it proves impossible to reconcile with goals 1,2,3..
  * 7 a subset should make a passable embedded dynamic language
    * think of 1 language to handle the C++-&-embedded-Lua usecase. recover @ptr..
+   * but dont' compromise goals 1,2,.. over this.

 ### Short Term Priorities